“Give it all back to St. Albans!”

 Wesley Peter Harrington had moved from his native town of Parkman to Hartland by 1940 and was renting a house on Hubbard Avenue with his wife Esther and their son Clayton while he worked at the Tannery at the time.
 About 1943, Wes Harrington purchased the former Furbush house on Main Street and moved his family there.
 In 1945, he also bought the Scott & Hebb Store next door operating it until early 1952 when he sold it to Ted Griffith.
 Esther had been working at Hartland Grain & Grocery as a bookkeeper and clerk and left her position there when they bought the store.

-Taking down the Elm Tree in front of the Harrington Block – c1955
+Taking down an Elm Tree in front of the Harrington Block – c1955

 *